SamMed05/sm_blog/_posts/2022-09-08-how-school-works-in-italy.md

 10. auxiliary arts of the health professions: dental technician
 11. Auxiliary arts of the health professions: optician

-In this type of school, laboratory is the prevalent activity and practical education is very frequent.
+In this type of school, laboratory activity is prevalent, and practical education is very frequent.

 #### Istituto tecnico